txt/plm18/doc/review9.md

 ### Week 11 : 03/27/2018 ~ 03/29/2018

 Q1.

-Q2.
 What is the difference between object-based system and class-based system?
 Given an applciation with 1000000 objects, which might you prefer?
 Justify your answer.

-Q3.
+Q2.
 There are two ways to build a DSL: External and Internal, briefly explain what they are and give an example for each of them.

-Q4a.
+Q3a.
 What is context manager?
 What do the following do?
-For each of 4b 4c ofefr another example where you might use this langauge feature.
+For each of 3b, 3c offer another example where you might use this langauge feature.

-Q4b.
+Q3b.

 	def duration():
 		t1 = time.time()